collective/awesome-plone/README.md

 This list is intended to fill that gap, and create a shared knowledge about common products and techniques.

-We will cover only products that work with the latest major version of Plone (5).
+We will cover only products that work with the latest major version of Plone (5.2 and 6) only those that support Python 3.

 ## Contents